Effective field theory analysis of rare $|\Delta c|=|\Delta u|=1$ charm decays: Analysis of decays

 Bremsstrahlung contributions have been estimated in Ref.~\cite{Cappiello:2012vg} through Low's theorem and although they appear in all angular observables except the null tests they are restricted to low $q^2$ and are too small to address the discrepancies in the differentials.
 Although $\langle S_9 \rangle$ receives contributions, they are negligible for high-$q^2$ and the tension with the experimental data similar to $\langle S_{2,4} \rangle$ remains.

-Cascade contributions $D^0\to \pi^\mp a_1^\pm(\to \pi^\pm \rho^0(\to \mu^+\mu^-))$ \footnote{ We believe that the first mention of axial-vector resonance contributions is by Oscar Cata.} could play a significant role as their branching fractions are sizeable.
-However they are more difficult to model than the S- and P-wave resonances and beyond the scope of this work.
+Cascade contributions $D^0\to \pi^\mp a_1^\pm(\to \pi^\pm \rho^0(\to \mu^+\mu^-))$ could play a significant role as their branching fractions are sizeable.\footnote{ We believe that the first mention of axial-vector resonance contributions is by Oscar Cata.} However they are more difficult to model than the S- and P-wave resonances and beyond the scope of this work.
 Nevertheless an experimental double differential including correlations would be useful to decipher the resonances and to perform studies on these cascade contributions in the future.